-The Authority presented over 950 performances and events during the year which were viewed by more than 600,000 attendees at the Center and its affiliated venues, Parker Playhouse, the Rose and Alfred Miniaci Performing Arts Center and the Aventura Arts and Culture Center.
-The Center's Broadway in Fort Lauderdale season of eight titles and 106 performances, including the popular performances of The Little Mermaid, Something Rotten and Finding Neverland, generated more than 163,000 attendees.
+The Authority - having the most successful year of its 28-year history - presented over 970 performances and events during the year which were viewed by 700,000 attendees at the Center and its affiliated venues, Parker Playhouse, the Rose and Alfred Miniaci Performing Arts Center and the Aventura Arts and Culture Center, a 9% percent increase in attendance over the prior year.
+The Center's Broadway in Fort Lauderdale season of seven titles and 136 performances, including the wildly popular South Florida premiere of the breakout theatrical hit Hamilton, with 40 sold-out performances, generated more than 316,000 attendees, a 40% increase over the prior year's Broadway season.
 Audiences enjoyed many sold-out performances across genres from concerts to comedy and family fare.
-Strong titles in the Au-Rene Theater included performers such as 2 Cellos, The Piano Guys, Adam Sandler, Bob Dylan, Gladys Knight, Kenny Rogers, and Fantasia, among others.
+Sold-out titles in the Center's 2,658-seat Au-Rene Theater included performances such as Bob Dylan, Gladys Knight, Paul Anka, Beres Hammond, Joe Bonamassa, Disney Dance Party, and Paw Patrol, among others.

-The Center's Rose Miniaci Arts Education Center continues to be the cornerstone for the Center's arts in education programs reaching more than 173,000 students of all ages each year - from the youngest participants in Mommy and Me classes, to the Student Enrichment in the Arts (SEAS) program with the Broward County Public School students, to adult acting and singing classes.
-The Authority's Summer Theater Camp - the ultimate performing arts camp experience - set another record during the year with over 540 campers participating at three venues throughout the region.
+The Center's Rose Miniaci Arts Education Center continues to be the cornerstone for the Center's arts in education programs reaching more than 130,000 students of all ages each year - from the youngest participants in mommy and me classes, to the Student Enrichment in the Arts (SEAS) program with the Broward County Public School students, to adult acting and singing classes.
+The Authority's Summer Theater Camp - the ultimate performing arts camp experience - set another record during the year with 695 campers participating at three venues throughout the region.